awsdocs/aws-m2-user-guide/doc_source/set-up-appstream.md

 To use AWS CloudFormation Stacks, see [Working with stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) in the *AWS CloudFormation User Guide*\.

 **Important**
 It is essential to get the fleets running properly so that they obtain access to the product license in real\-time\.
-This access is possible only if you assign them an execution role using the definitions made in the AWS CloudFormation template for the `s3:PutObject` and `sts:AssumeRole` credentials\.
+This access is possible only if you assign them an execution role using the definitions made in the AWS CloudFormation template \([cfn\-m2\-appstream\-fleet\-ea\-ed\.yaml](https://d1vi4vxke6c2hu.cloudfront.net/tutorial/cfn-m2-appstream-fleet-ea-ed.yaml)\) for the `s3:PutObject` and `sts:AssumeRole` credentials\.
 If you don't use the provided template, or if you modify it, be sure to keep the role security definitions unchanged\.
 Similarly, if you define the fleets and stacks in another way, such as the console or CLI, make sure the role policy definition is identical to the following JSON\.

-If you define your own fleet and stack in a AWS CloudFormation template, implement the same `AppStreamServiceRole` with the same `AssumeRolePolicyDocument` and `PolicyDocument` as in the sample AWS CloudFormation template, as follows:
+If you define your own fleet and stack in a AWS CloudFormation template, implement the same `AppStreamServiceRole` with the same `AssumeRolePolicyDocument` and `PolicyDocument` as in the sample AWS CloudFormation template \([cfn\-m2\-appstream\-fleet\-ea\-ed\.yaml](https://d1vi4vxke6c2hu.cloudfront.net/tutorial/cfn-m2-appstream-fleet-ea-ed.yaml)\), as follows:

 ```
   AppStreamServiceRole: